-Take a large flat bottomed container where you are going to be freezing this.
+Take a large flat bottomed container where you are going to be freezing this

 Take the milk in a bowl and set aside.
-Keep the rest of the Marie Biscuits handy.
+Keep the rest of the Marie Biscuits handy

-Put one layer of the Crème mix in the flat bottomed container.
+Put one layer of the cream mix in the flat bottomed container.
 Dip the Marie Biscuits one by one (Do not soak them, they should just be wet and not soggy soaked), and add it on the crème to form a layer.
 Fill up the gaps, by breaking pieces of the biscuits.
 The picture should make it easier to understand.

-Freeze it for atleast 8 hours or overnight is even better.
+Freeze it for at least 8 hours or overnight is even better.
 Cut in with a sharp knife and serve immediately.

 * If Marie Biscuits are not available OR if you want a soft spongy feel, use ladyfingers sliced horizontally and soaking them in milk for little bit longer.

 * You can use variations soaking the biscuits in brewed coffee ( to have the Gateau with strong coffee flavor), or you may use any of your favorite liqueur.